sfmanuel/documentation/Tutorial.md

 - wait_for_all
 - end

-You can look each function up in the [Cloudomation Flow Script API](Flow+script+API) documentation, which lists parameters, what the function returns, and a small example for each of them.
+You can look each function up in the [Cloudomation flow script function reference](Flow+script+function+reference) documentation, which lists parameters, what the function returns, and a small example for each of them.

 ### The Execution class
 Like the name suggests, the execution class allows you to interact with execution objects.
 We already know that execution objects (or executions) are instances of executed flow scripts.